 Neurological disorders can be complex in nature – but fortunately, their treatment doesn’t have to be.
 The Valley Hospital’s neurointerventional team offers simplified and effective solutions for these intricate conditions.

-Utilizing minimally invasive techniques and advanced technologies, our dedicated neurointerventional specialists offer sophisticated care that can return patients to healthy, active lives sooner.
+Using minimally invasive techniques and advanced technologies, our neurointerventional specialists offer sophisticated care that can return patients to healthy, active lives sooner.

 The Valley Approach to Neurointerventional Care

 At The Valley Hospital, neurointerventional procedures are performed in an advanced neurointerventional suite.
 For many patients, an interventional procedure can replace extensive neurosurgery, resulting in a shorter hospital stay, quicker recovery time, reduced pain and less risk of complications.
 Patients continue to receive attentive care after their procedure in Valley’s dedicated Neuro Intensive Care Unit.

 Our neurointerventional specialists also recognize that no progress happens without research.
 In an effort to constantly improve their treatment of patients, they participate in national and international clinical trials for the treatment of acute stroke.

 - Cerebral aneurysm